voltwu/blog/_posts/2020-05-20-middleware.md

 |localhost   |I am from non map method.   |

 <span style="color:red">Note:</span>
-> Because the route path matches in turn, so the order is critical.
+> Because the route path matches in sequential, so the order is critical.
 Put the detailed path first.

 # Built-in Middleware